Scottish foods: Fabulous Scottish cuisine to enjoy

 Fish Supper

-Fish and Chips in Scotland are called a ‘fish supper’ obviously bought from a fish and chippie shop and usually haddock which is deep fried and served with either a single chip which is a small portion or a muckle with is a large portion of fish.
+Fish and Chips in Scotland are called a ‘fish supper’ obviously bought from a fish and chippie shop and usually fresh fish haddock filet which is deep fried and served with either a single chip which is a small portion or a muckle with is a large portion of fish.
 Fish suppers are served with salt, malt vinegar and if need be brown sauce.

 West Coast Scallops

-These scallops are an expensive delicacy as they are sustainably sourced and the divers fetch the scallops by diving and plucking by hand.
-They are expensive but deliciously sweet seafood that you have to try.
+These hand-dived scallops are an expensive delicacy as they are sustainably sourced and the divers fetch the scallops by diving and plucking by hand.
+They are expensive but deliciously sweet fresh seafood that you have to try.

 Roll and Fritter